-Wednesday 10 February 2016
+Wednesday, 10 February 2016

 PART TWO: OF TENDERNESS AND OTHER BASILISKS CHAPTER XI: THE HARMFUL ANIMAL

 Nike was born in the month of the lion, but did not know its strength.
-In order to find it, he had to travel the Zodiac to find the drawing of his sign.
+In order to find it, he had to travel on the Zodiac to find the drawing of his sign.
 That night, at that time, in that place, his story would begin.
-And he had to start in Virgo, living unknown experiences in virgin pages where one could write strokes of his wandering, a storyline written with a fire that bit instead of burning, with no more help than his mild intuition, as all heroes at the beginning of their trip, in the confusion of the penumbra.
+And he had to start in Virgo, living unknown experiences in virgin pages where one could write brush-strokes of his wandering, a storyline written with a fire that bit instead of burning, with no more help than his mild intuition, as all heroes at the beginning of their trip, in the confusion of penumbra.

 ─ "Can you see what you might want to see, John?" ─I said disgusted and offensive.
-Just two seconds later I was already regretting it.
+Just two seconds later I was regretting it.

 ─ "Nike ─Miguel suddenly spoke.
 He remembered my name─, don't move.
 You have not done anything and perhaps it will walk away" ─his words didn’t betray any anger, but they were cryptic.
 They did not seem to refer to John.

-Trying to understand something of what was going on, it was then when I lowered my eyes and I saw it.
+Trying to understand something of what was going on, it was then thatI lowered my eyes and I saw it.

 ─ "Watch out, Nike, don't do any movement" ─said John.
 And I heard his voice after more than three years.